dresswithpockets/dresswithpockets.github.io/_posts/2025-11-25-the-poison-of-unity-builds.md

 make -j24  0.52s user 0.20s system 445% cpu 0.162 total
 ```

 Way faster.
-As a little bonus, `make` will run commands in a rule's recipe as in a jobserver; `gcc`'s linker automatically detects when its ran in the jobserver and will perform Link Time Optimizations in parallel!
+As a little bonus, `make` will run commands in a rule's recipe in a jobserver; `gcc`'s linker automatically detects when its ran in the jobserver and will perform Link Time Optimizations in parallel!

 `make` also only builds targets whose dependencies have changed.
 If I edit only `key_mapper.c`, then it will only build `key_mapper.o` and link it with the other object files that have already been built: